drnikki/old-personal-site/_posts/2019-01-3-drupal-open-demographics.markdown

 - In May 2017, I created [Open Demographics](https://github.com/drnikki/open-demographics) - an open source project designed to crowd source the demographic fields.

-- In cooperation with the Drupal Diversity and Inclusion Contrib Team (disclosure: I founded DD&I, but Tara King (sparklingrobots) and others have lead this initiative) took over [Jesse Beach](https://www.drupal.org/u/jessebeach)Beach's [gender module](https://www.drupal.org/project/gender) and have been working to make it compatible with Open Demographics.
+- In cooperation with the Drupal Diversity and Inclusion Contrib Team (disclosure: I founded DD&I, but [Tara King](https://www.drupal.org/u/sparklingrobots) and others have lead this initiative) took over [Jesse Beach](https://www.drupal.org/u/jessebeach)[gender module](https://www.drupal.org/project/gender) and have been working to make it compatible with Open Demographics.

 - On May 9, Dries (the founder of Drupal) wrote [a blog post announcing that Drupal.org was going to use the Open Demographics project](https://www.drupal.org/blog/offering-more-inclusive-user-demographic-forms) to power the demographic portion of the user profile fields on Drupal.org.